gmoyanollc/WfsGeoServer251/README.md

 Try It Live
 -----------
 Try a live OpenShift instance at https://geoserver-gmoyano.rhcloud.com/geoserver251 .
+(Note: Please allow 1-3 minutes to restart the service.
+You're browser may appear to hang while the service is spinning up.)

 To find out the WFS capabilities provided by this instance: